There’s no such thing as being color blind but we can raise our children to be color brave!

 A good place to start is by being color brave in your discussions with your children on race and cultural diversity.
 Below I will share some of the research and ideas I’ve discovered and practiced in my own multicultural home since my kids were toddlers

 Color Brave Not Color Blind

 Here’s some fascinating information from a research study that was done at the University of Texas, Children’s Research Lab:

-I know color blind statements usually come from well-intentioned parents who feel like noticing the differences will encourage the very thing they are trying to avoid–racism.
-The reality is our children do see the differences!
-So what you need to decide is whether you’re going to be the voice that will guide and help them process or if you’re going to let the culture and media do it.
-The latter is already doing it whether you want them to or not so our kids need us to have these intentional conversations.
+The reality is our children are not blind to the differences in color, clothes, and culture around them!
+So what you need to decide is whether you’re going to be the voice that will guide and help them process what they are taking in or if you’re going to let the culture and media do all the talking.
+Our kids need us to have these intentional conversations with them.

-But as they develop they are influenced by their peers, media, and important people in their life–you the parents.
+But as they develop those differences they notice are influenced by their peers, media, and important people in their life–you the parents.

-Also, this topic strikes a chord in my heart because I am a mother.
-My husband is white and he has blue eyes and light skin, but my kids favor me.
+This topic strikes a chord in my heart because I am a mother.
+My husband is white and he has blue eyes and light skin, but my kid’s features favor their Mexican heritage.
 We have three boys who will soon be dark-skinned Mexican American men walking the streets, working their jobs, and entering buildings without their “mother-bear mama” protecting them.

 So it’s my job to teach them to develop a positive sense of self and respectful understanding of others while they are under my roof.
-I need to regularly remind them of the fact that we are ALL made in God’s image, who they are and whose they are.
+I need to regularly remind them of the fact that we are ALL made in God’s image.
+I need to remind them of who they are, and whose they are.